-STP - Shielded Twisted Pair, refers to network cable that has inner shields.
+STP - Shielded Twisted Pair, refers to a type of network cable that has inner shields.
 In the USA, this tends to be a generic designation for any shielding present in network cable; true STP cable refers to a product with individual aluminum foil shields around each of the four pairs of wire.
 Most cable marketing in the USA as STP cable should properly be called FTP, "Foil Twisted Pair" or ScTP, "Screened Twisted Pair" which refers to a single foil shield around all eight wires.

 Twisted Pair - All modern network cable is made from eight color-coded wires that are twisted in pairs. (show image /mailimages/networkwire.jpg) The term twisted pair refers to this construction.
 Wires are twisted to help eliminate crosstalk (the "bleeding" of signal from one wire to another), thus improving data transmission performance.

 CM - One of many cable jacket fire safety ratings as defined in the National Electric Code.
 It refers to a jacket type that is rated for in wall use for multi-story residential buildings or single-story commercial buildings.
 For more information check out " Jowling about Jackets " a previous technical article.